$L^p$ estimates for fractional schrodinger operators with kato class potentials: Acknowledgements

 \section{Acknowledgements}

-Zheng was supported by the National Natural Science Foundation of China (No. 11471129).
-Wang was Supported by the NSFC (No. 11426209), and the Fundamental Research Funds for the Central Universities, China University of Geosciences(Wuhan), Grant No. CUGL140838.
+We thank the referee for the careful reading and valuable comments.
+Duan and Zheng was supported by the National Natural Science Foundation of China No. 61671009 and 11471129, respectively.
+Wang was Supported by the National Natural Science Foundation of China (No. 11701535), and the Natural Science Fund of Hubei Province Grant No. 2017CFB142.
+Huang was supported by the Fundamental Research Funds for the Central Universities No. 2018KFYYXJJ041.